How to Select

 As you are installing the safe, think about how it looks in your home.
 To protect against thieves, it is best to disguise the safe – for example, put it in a drab filing cabinet labeled for something else.
 You don’t need to advertise that this box contains valuables.

-We’re almost ready to dive into a few recommendations for quality gun safes.
+You’re almost ready for your search for quality gun safes.
 Before you start shopping, take a look at these key factors and decide what feels right for your unique needs and priorities.

 - A gun safe is a worthwhile investment, and you may want to spend the money to get real security for your home.
 Plan to spend 10-20% of the cost of everything in your safe on the safe itself.